giannistolou/blog-django/README.md

 # Description

-Bla bla bla
+This is my personal website

 ## Installation

 first you must install [Django](https://docs.djangoproject.com/en/3.1/topics/install/#how-to-install-django) after that open the folder

-note: If you use windows, type python instead of python3
+note: If you use windows, type `python` instead of `python3`

 ```bash
 python3 manage.py migrate